 In 2018, Unidad Park and the Gintong Kasaysayan Filipinotown mural was both named "Cultural Treasures" by Promise Zone Arts and administered by the Department of Cultural Affairs of Los Angeles who worked with residents to identify cultural assets of their neighborhoods that were deemed significant.

 Ling, Huping and Austin, Alan (2010).
 Asian American Heritage and History: An Encyclopedia, 1:297.

-Its about motivating and elevating our stories so everyone can have that lofty 'seat at the table'.
+Its about valuing, motivating and elevating our stories so everyone can earn that lofty 'seat at the table'.

 I am a weaver of history and heritage.
 My artistic goal is to reconcile the history of my lineage with the history of painting.
 Through the process of palimpsest and automatic painting, cultural energy is harvested when images and voices originating from the margins, the discarded and invisible define the originator of the gaze, flipping the subject into the object, the amphitheater into the stage and the spectacle into a surveillance.
 This concept was culled from the panopticon designed by Jeremy Bentham and expounded on by Michel Foucault in Discipline and Punish (1975).

 I am drawn towards the inherent power of folk art and folk tales and fascinated in converging its myriad of possibilities in imagery and storytelling through a process that involves serendipity, layering and invention.
 It is in folk art and folk tales that we discover the memories of the land, a people`s voice in any culture, a gateway to release and liberate our umbilical cord connecting us to our origins and silenced voices.
 The contemporary voice I intend to manifest from the art of the people is in a form that is in constant state of flux; a vehicle that is constantly shifting, animated and out of control.